digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.03.md

 ## Todo today
-- [ ] prepare data for anticipating LOTUS using [grape](https://github.com/AnacletoLAB/grape).
 - [x] get all species from LOTUS (locally), run on the cluster to get the phylogeny.
+- [x] create species phylogeny
+- [x] link species to molecules
 - [x] create Classyfire phylogeny
-- [ ] link molecules to Classyfire
+- [ ] link molecules to Classyfire $\rightarrow$ problem : I downloaded only the inchikey and not the Inchi so I can't run Classyfire.
+Needs a fix.

-- [ ] link species to molecules
+After that the data should be ready for [grape](https://github.com/AnacletoLAB/grape/tree/main)

 ## Doing
-To get full LOTUS https://w.wiki/8jGu
+To get full LOTUS https://w.wiki/8jtH

 ## Done
 *